matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

   [`m.room_key.withheld`](#mroom_keywithheld) message with a code of `m.unverified` to indicate to the non-cross-signed device why it is not receiving the room key.

+  Note that clients cannot selectively send room events only to cross-signed devices.
+The only way to exclude non-cross-signed devices from encrypted conversations is to not send the room keys so those devices won't be able to decrypt the messages.
 * Similarly, messages sent from [non-cross-signed](#cross-signing) devices cannot be trusted and SHOULD NOT be displayed to the user.
 Clients have no assurance that encrypted messages sent from non-cross-signed devices were sent